redhat-cop/redhat-image-mode-demo/docs/use-cases/bootc-image-builder-ami/README.md

 For S3 (replace YOURREGION with the correct region, ie. eu-west-1):

-> [!TIP]
+!!! tip
-> S3 Bucket names are globally registered and unique, based on the name you find available, edit the reference in lines 12-13 of [the policy file](./files/aws-policy.json)
+    S3 Bucket names are globally registered and unique, based on the name you find available, **edit the reference in lines 12-13 of the aws-policy.json file**

 ```bash
 [~]$ export REGION=YOURREGION